Darien Theft Lawyer

 What Is Theft and Larceny?

 State and federal laws describe a wide variety of theft crimes.
 Theft may involve tangible personal property such as jewelry, or property that cannot be seen or carried, such as hotel or utility services.
-Darien theft attorneys defend people accused of crimes such as:
+Our Darien attorneys defend people accused of theft crimes such as:

 - Obtaining property by fraud